-To ensure the reproducibility of results, all non-essential services and processes should be stopped before running the benchmark.
-These processes can cause anomalous results or higher than normal standard deviations for a set of runs.
+To ensure reproducibility of the results, all nonessential services and processes should be stopped before running the benchmark.
+These processes can cause anomalous results (outliers) or higher-than-normal standard deviations for a set of runs.
 However, processes such as cron will coexist with the system when used in the real world, and so it must be understood that these results are measured in a sterile environment.
-Ideally, we would be able to demonstrate performance with the interactions of other processes present.
-However, this is difficult because the set of processes is specific to a machine's configuration.
-Instead, we recommend using multi-threaded workloads because they more accurately depict a real system that normally has several active processes.
-In addition, ensure that no users log into the test machines, and make sure that no other traffic is consuming your network bandwidth while running benchmarks that involve your network.
+Ideally, we would be able to demonstrate performance with the interactions of other processes present; however, this is difficult because the set of processes is specific to a machine's configuration.
+Instead, we recommend using multithreaded workloads because they more accurately depict a real system, which normally has several active processes.
+In addition, we recommend to ensure that no users log into the test machines during a benchmark run, and to also ensure that no other traffic is consuming one's network bandwidth while running benchmarks that involve the network.